jabra1980/Student-Management-Application/README.md

 # Student_Management_Application

-Create an application that keeps track of students, the structure Student is defined by: an ID, a first name, a last name, an address, an email and a phone number where first and last name are defined as a structure Person
+Create an application that keeps track of students, the structure Student is defined by:

-1- Fist name : as a string
+1- ID

-2- Last name : as a string
+2- first name

-and the address as a structure Address with the following properties:
+3- last name

-1- Number and street name : 30 chars
+4- address

-2- City name : 20 chars
+5- email

-3- Postal code : 7 chars
+6- phone number

-4- Province/State : 15 chars
+where first and last name are defined as a structure Person and the address as a structure Address.
 Display the student management menu that returns the chosen option by the user.

 *** Student Management Application ***